Complaints about the Commerce Commission

-To report a concern about a business or other party, please go to our make a complaint page.
+To report a concern about a business or other party, please use our Report a concern form.

 How to make a complaint about the Commerce Commission